 Symptoms of Mange

 Usually, the initial symptoms appear a few days to one week after exposure.
 Cats become restless and intensively itch.
-Patchy hair loss, reddened skin and unhealthy appearance of the skin is the result of the infection.
-Most commonly affected areas are the ears and the face, but other parts of the body cannot be excluded.
+Patchy hair loss, reddened skin, and unhealthy appearance of the skin are the result of the infection.
+The most commonly affected areas are the ears and the face, but other parts of the body cannot be excluded.